 - Scheduling an interview/advising session with designated ISA advisor

-The internship placement process will include a phone discussion with an ISA program manager to narrow down goals and interests, and could include a phone or Skype interview with potential internship placement.
-Students are matched with a local organization based on their specific skills and experience that match an organization’s needs.
+The internship placement process will include a phone discussion with an ISA program manager to talk about goals and interests, and could include a phone or Skype interview with your potential internship placement.

-During the ISA application process students will be asked to specify areas of interest within the field of psychology.
-While effort will be made to accommodate students’ preferences, specific internship placements are not guaranteed.
-Students are encouraged to be open-minded and approach the program with a willingness to learn and grow, both professionally and personally.
+While effort will be made to accommodate your preferences, specific internship placements are not guaranteed.
+You are encouraged to be open-minded and approach the program with a willingness to learn and grow, both professionally and personally.

-Placements may require a background check to be done prior to departure.
+Placements may require a background check done prior to departure.
 Specific instructions will be provided once placement is confirmed.
 Final placement will be determined at least four weeks prior to departure.

 Sample Internship Placements

 Students will participate in a professional internship for approximately 32 hours per week, typically Monday-Thursday with the occasional Friday depending on placement.
 You are matched with an organization based on your skills, experience, career goals, and interests.

 - View sample internship areas (PDF) in New Zealand.

 All enrolled students will be placed in an internship.
 Students with relevant experience and a GPA over 2.5 may have more placement options or an internship role with greater responsibility than students without experience or a lower GPA.